alsotang/scunews/README.md

 # TODO

-Write a frontend for this project.
+(done)Write a frontend for this project.

 Improve the accuracy of fetchers.